tqdv/hackaton-fs/README.md

 The prompt:

-> In 2030, what Virtual Reality will improve your day to day life
+> In 2030, how will Virtual Reality will improve your day to day life ?

 We thought about what things were annoying to do, and settled on managing paperwork.
 It's always a pain to find the right files for the right thing, sometimes you need only a paragraph for your research.